braiam/tag-nukificator/README.md

-xcode-nukificator
+tag-nukificator
 =================

-For going through SO questions tagged [xcode] and quickly removing the tag.
+For going through SO questions tagged [<tag>] and quickly removing the tag.
 With human oversight, of course.